Planning Your Wedding

 Think about how much time you want to dedicate to getting ready and plan accordingly.
 It’s not a bad idea to tell your hair and makeup artist(s) that you need to be ready one hour early.
 A reputable beauty artist will meet you weeks before your wedding date for a consultation.
 They may ask you to bring your veil, a picture of your wedding dress, and ideas about the look your trying to achieve.

 If you plan on taking black & white photos, then avoid dark lipsticks.
-A dark lipstick will look black, while a nude color will make you look as if you have no lips at all.
+Dark lipstick will look black, while a nude color will make you look as if you have no lips at all.
 A medium shade works best.

 Apply powder all over if you’re shiny, especially for wedding days spent outdoors in the summer.
 Powder for the groom may not be a bad idea either.
 And whether your hair up or down, it shouldn’t hide your face.